tresoldi/dafsa/docs/api.md

     The full 2.0 API is specified in [`DESIGN.md`](https://github.com/tresoldi/dafsa/blob/master/DESIGN.md) and is built over
     the milestones listed there.
-Documented here are the frozen core, the semiring layer, and the dictionary structures including path compaction, and the export layer.
-The substring and transducer structures (`SuffixAutomaton`, `Cdawg`, `Fst`) land in later milestones.
+Documented here are the frozen core, the semiring layer, and the dictionary structures including path compaction, the substring indexes, and the export layer.
+The transducers (`Fst`) land in a later milestone.

 ## Package